-For further herbal support during times of anxiety and stress, use calming and adaptogenic herbs for stress relief.
+For further herbal support during times of anxiety and stress, use calming, balancing herbs for stress relief.

 As part of a holistic approach, aromatherapy for anxiety provides pleasurable and effective help.
 However, do not rely on essential oils alone to ease more than mild anxious feelings.
 If you suffer from severe anxiety, you may have a medical condition.
 Please consult your health provider for assistance.